skyscrapers/documentation/kubernetes/jaeger.md

 Your applications must be instrumented before they can send tracing data to Jaeger.
 Jaeger recommends using the [OpenTelemetry](https://opentelemetry.io/) instrumentation and SDKs.

 After your applications are instrumented properly, you simply add the Jaeger injection annotation (`sidecar.jaegertracing.io/inject`) to your `Deployment(s)` and the Jaeger Operator will automatically inject a Jaeger agent into the application `Pod(s)`.
-This agent will automatically forward the application traces to the Jager instance.
+This agent will automatically forward the application traces to the Jaeger instance.

 The values can be either `"true"` (as string), or the Jaeger instance name, as returned by `kubectl get jaegers -n observability`.
 Note that `"true"` can only be used when there's exactly one Jaeger instance deployed.